-Interdisciplinary artist and mudlark.
-Successful Arts Council England funding applicant.
-Working with museums, organisations and institutions such as: Royal Museums Greenwich, National Maritime Museum, Thames Festival Trust, William Morris Gallery, London's Roman Amphitheatre, St. Paul's Cathedral and more.
+Marie-Louise Plum, b.1981 | Interdisciplinary artist, writer and mudlark.
+I work with museums, arts organisations and institutions including Royal Museums Greenwich, National Maritime Museum, Thames Festival Trust, London's Roman Amphitheatre, St. Paul's Cathedral, London Museum.

 Selected Exhibitions